Storstrøm Bridge: Replacement

 As the bridge was found to be in poor condition in 2011, Banedanmark was tasked with investigating different long-term solutions.
 Their recommendation was to build a new bridge, and in August 2012, the Danish government proposed allocation of funds for the construction of a new bridge.
 Parliamentary agreement to build a replacement for the Storstrøm bridge was reached on 21 March 2013, and the construction act (anlægslov) was passed on 26 May 2015.
 The new bridge is commissioned by Vejdirektoratet and preliminary designed by Danish companies COWI, Dissing+Weitling and Hasløv & Kjærsgaard.
 In October 2017, it was announced that a joint venture of the Italian companies Itinera, Condotte and Grandi Lavori Fincosit had been selected to build the bridge with the design of Studio de Miranda Associati.

 The new bridge will be a single-pylon cable-stayed bridge with an electrified double-tracked railway allowing speeds of 200 km/h, two road lanes allowing 80 km/h and a foot and bicycle path.
 It was scheduled to open to road traffic in 2022, and to rail traffic in 2023 however this was delayed due to the coronavirus pandemic.
 The revised opening for road traffic is now the middle of 2024, and for rail traffic in 2026.
+The Danish Road Directorate expects that the bridge will be open for cars in 2025 and for trains in early 2027.
 The construction budget for the new bridge is about DKK 2.1 billion, out of a total project budget of approx. DKK 4.1 billion.
 The ground breaking ceremony of the new bridge took place on 27 September 2018.

 The current Storstrøm Bridge is set to be demolished once the new bridge is completed.

+By October 2023, 880 meters of bridge had been constructed.